From the BlogSubscribe Now

 Why You Should Stop Worrying About People Stealing Your Photos

-While that may annoy me, I’m not going to sue his ass.
+While that may annoy me, I will not sue his ass.
 Running for political office is a non-commercial usage (try not to laugh too hard) and it falls within the Creative Commons license, except for the niggling fact that Howard Swint doesn’t honor the requirement for attribution or a link back to me.
 Shame on you, Howard Swint.

-OK, here’s one more example from 2Space.nét using the same image.
-They also fail to give me any attribution or a link back to my own site.
+OK, here’s one more example from 2Space.net using the same image.
+They also failed to give me any attribution or a link to my own site.

 On the other hand, they’re in Antwerp.
 This is another example of a foreign usage that may be difficult to prosecute.
 Should I lose any sleep over the infringement, or should I contact them and request attribution and a link back to my site?
-To be honest, I think I would have much more success with the latter approach.
+Honestly, I think I would succeed more with the latter approach.

 Why You Should Stop Worrying About People Stealing Your Photos